7 members (VNORTH2, couchgrouch, Fdemetrio, Gary E. Andrews, Perry Neal Crawford, Sunset Poet, Guy E. Trepanier),

 Joined: Jul 2005

-Posts: 12,082 Likes: 1 |
+Posts: 12,082

 Andrew, You're pretty smart.
 I've met smarter people than me, and maybe smarter than you, who disagree.
 I don't think any fix that the smartest men in the world could come up with would stop corrupt, power hungry people from finding a way to "game" the system.
 The only fix is God.

-But that only works if everyone believes in her I still think the only practical fix is to make sure that every person in a corruptible position has to butt heads with someone in an equally corruptible position who has opposing interests.
-Scott
+I still think the only practical fix is to make sure that every person in a corruptible position has to butt heads with someone in an equally corruptible position who has opposing interests. smile

 Joined: Feb 2004